-715 Riverside Ave., under the Fuller Warren Bridge (I-95) www.riversideartsmarket.com
+715 Riverside Ave., Jacksonville

+www.riversideartsmarket.com

-Held each Saturday from March through December, this arts market is a hub of artistic talent.
-Bring friends and family to peruse the work of local artists and artisans underneath the shade of the Fuller Warren Bridge.
+Held underneath the Fuller Warren Bridge each Saturday from March through December, this arts market is a hub of artistic talent.
+Bring friends and family to peruse the work of local artists and artisans.
 With a wide variety of vendors, themed days, special events and performers, there is always something new to see and taste at the arts market by the river.
 This bustling market is a can't-miss weekly event, made even better by free admission and parking.